Quantifying Implantation Induced Damage and Point Defects with Multislice Electron Ptychography

-Among various SiC dopants, Er doping is widely used in optical devices as their telecom wavelength intra-4f-shell transitions are robust to external perturbations\cite{Er}.
-In addition, it provides a large atomic number difference with the host and thus serves an ideal dopant to validate the multislice electron ptychography technique.
-Here, Er is implanted into a 4H-SiC substrate (MTI Corporation, Richmond, CA) with an energy of 165 keV, a total dose of $10^{14}$ ions/cm$^{2}$, and a $7^\circ$ off-axis implantation angle.
+A cross-sectional low-angle annular dark-field (LAADF) STEM overview of the Er implantated 4H-SiC is shown in Figure \ref{ptychoreconstruct}a.
+The highest LAADF intensity occurs at the implantation surface, which then decreases to at constant level at around 100 nm deep.
+This suggests significant crystallographic damage (static displacements) within this region \cite{phillips2012atomic}.
+Quantification of this intensity change is, however, challenging due to contributions from specimen thickness, surface contamination, dopants, strain, and implantation-induced displacements \cite{LAADF_Muller_oxygen,kumar2014dynamics}.

-To analyze the effects of implantation on the substrate, a series of ptychography volumes are reconstructed from data acquired every every 10 nm along the implantation direction, starting 10 nm from the surface and ending 120 nm deep.
-A representative reconstructed volume at an implantation depth of 40 nm is shown in \textbf{Figure \ref{ptychoreconstruct}a}.
-Within the reconstruction volume, both Si and C sublattices are resolved due to the atomic number sensitivity of ptychography\cite{multiptychography}, with the non-equivalent \textit{h} (quasi-hexagonal) and \textit{k} (quasi-cubic) stacking order of 4H-SiC\cite{4HSiC_stacking} indicated in \textbf{Figure \ref{ptychoreconstruct}b}.
+Instead, MEP is used to reconstruct sample volumes within this damaged layer at positions every 10 nm along the implantation direction, starting 10 nm from the surface and ending 120 nm deep, as indicated in Figure \ref{ptychoreconstruct}a.
+The reconstructed phase is proportional to the projected atomic potential, offering atomic number sensitivity and depth sensitivity.\cite{multiptychography,ovac} For example, the reconstructed phase clearly resolves both Si and C sublattices with three-dimensional information (Figure \ref{ptychoreconstruct}b-c) and with extreme spatial resolution (30 pm information limit, Figure S3)\cite{multiptychography}.
+Moreover, the non-equivalent \textit{h} (quasi-hexagonal) and \textit{k} (quasi-cubic) sites of 4H-SiC\cite{4HSiC_stacking} are readily distinguished, see Figure \ref{ptychoreconstruct}c.

-While surface damage induced by sample preparation can hinder further quantitative analysis in conventional STEM (\textbf{Supplementary Figure 1)}, the surface layers in the ptychographic reconstruction can be readily removed by subtracting the top- and bottom-most slices from the volume.
-For example, the standard deviation ($\sigma$) of each object phase slice (\textbf{Supplementary Figure 2}), can be used to identify the abrupt decrease in object phase into reconstruction volume outside the sample.
+Because SiC is not readily wet-etched \cite{Pearton2007-xn}, removal of surface damage before imaging is impractical, other than minimizing through low-energy ion milling as applied here.
+Thus, distinguishing isolated defects from imperfections in the SiC sample surface prepared for electron microscopy remains challenging in conventional STEM.
+With MEP, however, the surface layers in the ptychographic reconstruction can be removed by subtracting surface slices from the volume.
+Using the standard deviation ($\sigma$) of each reconstructed phase slice (Figure S3), the near-surface regions are identified by an abrupt decrease in reconstructed phase contrast due to amorphization and the blurring of the vacuum and crystal layers.